-The Battle of Falkirk, which took place on the 22nd July 1298, is one of the most famous battles of the Scottish Wars of Independence.
+The Battle of Falkirk, which took place on the 22nd July 1298, is one of the most famous battles of the Wars of Scottish Independence.

-In the year prior, Scots under the charge of William Wallace and Andrew de Moray famously defeated a numerically-superior force at the Battle of Stirling Bridge.
+In the year prior, Scots under the charge of William Wallace and Andrew de Moray famously defeated a numerically superior force at the Battle of Stirling Bridge.

 In response, Edward I assembled a new, much larger force to march north into Scotland.
 This army is believed to have been comprised of around 12,000 infantry, supported by more than 2,000 mounted troops.

 Crucially, this force included a variety of battle-hardened veterans from Edward’s campaigns in Flanders.
 In particular, Welsh longbowmen would play a key role in the fight to come.

 Marching north into Scotland in the Summer of 1298, the English force found it would be difficult to engage the Scots in a pitched battle.
 Under the command of Wallace, the Scots drew the English deeper into the Scottish Lowlands and what is now the Central Belt; using scorched earth tactics along the way.

 Historical records suggest the scorched earth policy employed by Wallace nearly succeeded.
 Shortages of food and supplies caused widespread discontent in the English army and, while in pursuit of the Scots, Edward considered abandoning the whole affair.

 However, on 21st July a ray of hope emerged for the English monarch.
 Scouts reported that Wallace’s force had camped alongside the River Carron near Falkirk.
 It was here that Edward finally caught up with Wallace and forced the Scots into a pitched battle.

 - Unparalleled Carnage: The Battle of The Somme, 1916

 - Through the Smoking Heather: The Battle of Glen Shiel, 1719